I have enjoyed gardening for at least 30 years and enjoy sharing my experience with others. Gardening is my time to

 - If planting from seed, they should be planted in the winter in pots.
-The seeds should be kept in the fridge for 4-6 weeks prior to planting.
+The seeds should be kept in the fridge for 4-6 weeks before planting.
 After this time, you can plant in pots 1" deep.
 Germination can be spotty.
 That is why I like to purchase the plants.

 - The plants should be planted about 1 to 3 feet apart in a hole that is as deep as the pot.
 If the plants are root bound, gently tear part of the roots apart.
 This will encourage new root growth.

 - I like to pour water directly in the hole that I created before placing the plant.
 Pat the soil around it.

 - Mulch around the plant to retain moisture and keep away weeds.

 1. Plants should receive 1" of water each week until established.
 Once they are growing well, they can tolerate drier conditions.
 Always water at the soil level so that leaves stay dry.
 The plants can be susceptible to powdery mildew if the leaves are wet.